 - Avoid loose-fitting sleeves while cooking.

-- Turn any cooking appliances off after using them (stove, oven, etc.).
+- Turn any cooking appliances off after using them.

 - Keep a fire extinguisher in the kitchen.

-- Have your dryer installed or at least serviced by a professional.
+- Dryers should be installed or at least serviced by a professional.

-- Don’t use the dryer without a lint filter.
+- No dryer should be used without a lint filter.

-- Don’t run the dryer while you're away from the house or sleeping.
+- No dryer should run while residents are away from the house or sleeping.